 United States Boy Scouts: Cubbing--Organization

-Figure 1.--This drawing shows the Boy Scout acting as Den Chief Boy assisting with den program.
-He provided a role model and mentoring.
+Figure 1.--This drawing shows the Boy Scout acting as the Den Chief assisting with the Cub Den program.
+He provides a role model and mentoring.
 Note the campaign hat with rank pin, Den Chief cord on the right shoulder, and square knot on the Den Chief's neckerchief.
-This drawing was made for a booklet commenorating the 50th anniversary of Scouting.
-It depicts Cubbing innthe 1930s.
+This drawing was made for a booklet commeorating the 50th anniversary of Scouting.
+It depicts Cubbing in nthe 1930s as can be seen by the knickers.

-p> The Cubs were organized as the junior division of Boy Scouting.
-This continued for years before the Beavers were organized.
+The Cubs were organized as the junior division of Boy Scouting.
+This continued for years before the Tiger Cubs were organized.
 The program and uniform was made destinctive so that the Scouting would not be seen a younger boys' program.
-An important part of the Cub program, however, was a Scout who served as a Den Chief, providing a role model and to help mentor the Cubs.
-There would also be Den Mother, the American version of Akela.
+Cubs were orhanized similarly to the Scouts.
+The basic organizational unit is the Pack.
+Packs were organized into Dens, just as Scouting Troops were organized into patrols.
+A Pack was headed by a Cub Master and composed of several different Dens.
+The number varied from Pack to Pack.
+This organization was evetually modified with the organization of separate Tiger and Weblos Dens within the Pack structure.
+The size of the Dens varied.
+Normally it was a group of about 10-15 boys who as a result of their acivities tend to become very close friends.
+A Den Leader and Assistant Den Leader is chosen among the boys.
+An important part of the Cub program was a Scout who served as a Den Chief, providing a role model and to help mentor the Cubs.
+Often there were two Scouts, the secondi becoming the Assistan Den Chief.
+The Cubs commonly look up to these Scouts.
+There would also be an adult involved,normally a Den Mother, the American version of Akela.
+Normnally the adults were the mother or father of one of the boys.
 This is a key characteric of Scouting, the extent to which the family was involved.
-Cubs were orhanized similarly to the Scouts.
-Dens were organized into packs, just as in Scouting, patrols were organized into troops.

 HBU